Your cart

 Pelvic Floor & Pleasure: Why Muscle Health Is Crucial for Sexual Sensation

-While the pelvic floor is often discussed in medical contexts only in relation to pregnancy, incontinence or postpartum recovery, sexological studies clearly show: A healthy, well-perceived pelvic floor is one of the most important foundations for intense sexual sensations.
+While the pelvic floor is often discussed in medical contexts only in relation to pregnancy, incontinence or postpartum recovery, sex-research studies clearly show: A healthy, well-perceivable pelvic floor is one of the most important foundations for intense sexual sensations.

 1. What is the pelvic floor? - Anatomical basics

-The pelvic floor is a multilayered muscle and connective tissue structure that closes off the pelvis at the bottom.
-It supports organs, stabilizes the trunk and is closely connected with breathing, posture and the nervous system.
+The pelvic floor is a multi-layered muscle and connective tissue structure that closes off the pelvis at the bottom.
+It supports organs, stabilizes the torso and is closely connected to breathing, posture and the nervous system.

 The three layers of the pelvic floor